SAR-ARD/ERS_NRB/docs/ERS_NRB.rst

 #################
-S1-NRB Production
+ERS-NRB Production
 #################

-The following describes the current workflow for producing the Sentinel-1 Normalized Radar Backscatter product (S1-NRB), which is being developed in study 1 of the COPA project.
+The following describes the current workflow for producing the ERS Normalized Radar Backscatter product (ERS-NRB), which is being developed in study 1 of the COPA project.
 This is not part of the official pyroSAR documentation.
 However, as pyroSAR is the foundation of the processor, its documentation is used to outline the processor details to conveniently link to all relevant functionality.

 The basis of the processing chain builds the Sentinel-2 Military Grid Reference System (MGRS) tiling system.
-Hence, a reference file is needed containing the respective tile information for processing S1-NRB products.
+Hence, a reference file is needed containing the respective tile information for processing ERS-NRB products.
 A KML file is available online that will be used in the following steps:

 https://hls.gsfc.nasa.gov/wp-content/uploads/2016/03/S2A_OPER_GIP_TILPAR_MPC__20151209T095117_V20150622T000000_21000101T000000_B00.kml